sst/guide/_chapters/best-practices-for-building-serverless-apps.md

 The end result of this will be that you'll have a fully functioning Serverless backend, hosted in your own GitHub repo, and deployed to your AWS environments.
 We want to make sure that you'll have a working setup in place, so you can always refer back to it when you need to!

 Let's get started.

-### Fork demo repos

-Start by forking the two demo repos that we have.
-We are going to be using these throughout this section of the guide.
-And we want to make sure that you are able to configure and deploy these on your own.

-TODO: INSET 2 SCREENSHOTS

-Now that we've forked these repos, let's look at how they are organized.
-This will give us a good idea of how to organize Serverless apps.